simonehagey/orbdot/docs/source/model_fitting.rst

 - `*_summary.txt` : A text summary of the best-fit values and sampling statistics.
 - `*_results.json` : The full set of nested sampling outputs.
 - `*_random_samples.json`: A set of 300 samples for plotting.
-- `*_corner.png` : A corner plot),
+- `*_corner.png` : A corner plot.

 The ``*_summary.txt`` File
 --------------------------
-The summary is a good way to get a quick overview of the results of the model fit.
+The summary provides a quick overview of the results of the model fit.

 The ``*_results.json`` File
 ---------------------------
 This method calculates the confidence intervals using the provided samples and stores them in a dictionary.
 If a parameter was not allowed to vary in the model fit, its default value is recorded in the dictionary for completeness.

 If the user has chosen to fit 'ecosw' and 'esinw' or 'sq_ecosw' and 'sq_esinw', the derived 'e0' and 'w0' are also returned.

 LIST OF KEYS